apache/brpc/docs/en/bvar.md

 process_username : "gejun"
 ```

-The monitoring system should combine data on every single machine periodically and provide on-demand queries.
+The monitoring system should combine data on every single machine periodically and merge them together to provide on-demand queries.
 Take the "noah" system inside Baidu as an example, variables defined by bvar appear as metrics in noah, which can be checked by users to view historical curves.

 ![img](../images/bvar_noah2.png)

 ![img](../images/bvar_noah3.png)

-# Dump to the format of other monitoring system
+# Export to Prometheus

-Currently monitoring system supported by bvar is [Prometheus](https://prometheus.io).
-All you need to do is to set the path in scraping target url to `/brpc_metrics`.
+To export to [Prometheus](https://prometheus.io), set the path in scraping target url to `/brpc_metrics`.
 For example, if brpc server is running on localhost:8080, the scraping target should be `127.0.0.1:8080/brpc_metrics`.